How To Take Care Of Your Jewelry

 - Extreme temperatures are likely to damage your jewelry.
 Especially leather necklaces are very sensitive when exposed to very low temperatures.

 - You should never go showering or swimming or bathing wearing your jewelry.
 Note that chlorine from the swimming pool can damage all metals such as copper, silver, and gold and will cause irreparable damage to your jewelry.

 - Avoid wearing delicate jewelry while cooking or cleaning with chemicals, or gardening, or performing sports activities.
-You don’t need your jewelry at your gym.
+You don’t need your jewelry care instructions at your gym.